 Subdivision (b) is taken from Section 3-709 of the Uniform Probate Code (1977) and replaces the second sentence of former Probate Code Section 581, which imposed on the personal representative the duty of keeping in good tenantable repair all houses, buildings, and fixtures on estate property under the control of the personal representative.
 Under subdivision (b), the personal representative not only has a duty to maintain estate property in a reasonably good condition but also has, for example, a duty to obtain and maintain reasonably necessary insurance on estate property.
-Cf. Section 9657 (authority to insure).
+Cf. Section 9656 (authority to insure).
 See also Section 9610 (extent of court supervision).

 Subdivision (c) is taken from Section 3-709 of the Uniform Probate Code (1977), and replaces the third sentence of former Probate Code Section 581 and all of former Probate Code Section 582.
-Under subdivision (c), the expiration of the time to file or present claims no longer has significance in this context as it did under former Probate Code Sections 581 and 582.
-The sole question under subdivision (c) is whether, in the judgment of the personal representative, the property is "necessary for purposes of administration."
-The personal representative may be liable for failing to take possession of estate property if the property is thereby lost to those entitled to it.
-Estate of Boggs, 33 Cal.
+Paragraph (c) proceeds from the assumption that is is desirable whenever possible to avoid disruption of possession of the decedent's assets by the devisees or heirs.
+But, if the personal representative decides that possession of an asset is necessary or desirble for purposes of administration, the heir or devisee must surrender the asset to the personal representative.
+It may be possible for the heir or devisee to question the judgment of the personal representative in later action for surcharge for breach of fiduciary duty, but this possibility should not interfere with the personal representative's administrative authority as it relates to possession of the estate.
+On the other hand, the personal representative may be liable for failing to take possession of estate property if the property is thereby lost to those entitled to In re Estate of Boggs, 33 Cal.
 App.
 2d 30, 33, 90 P.2d 814 (1939).
 However, where the property is in the possession of the person who will ultimately receive it (as authorized under subdivision (c) of Section 9650), the personal representative is not liable to the person having the property if it is not properly cared for by that person.